rsdoiel/antenna/planet.md

 ---

-## UN peacekeeping can work in a fractured world – if there is political will
+## UN peacekeeping can work in a fractured world if there is political will

 date: 2025-07-29, from: United Nations, Top Stories

-In an era marked by geopolitical fragmentation and rising global tensions, United Nations peace operations face unprecedented challenges – but senior officials told the Security Council on Tuesday that with renewed political will and strategic adaptation, these missions remain indispensable tools for conflict resolution and protection of civilians worldwide.
+In an era marked by geopolitical fragmentation and rising global tensions, United Nations peace operations face unprecedented challenges, but senior officials told the Security Council on Tuesday that with renewed political will and strategic adaptation, these missions remain indispensable tools for conflict resolution and protection of civilians worldwide.

 <br>